 The Global Engagement Module will consist of two phases:

 - The greater part of the module will center around three real-world challenges, one for every LC.
-After an introductory workshop by an expert in the field, students will be divided into smaller teams of five.
+After an introductory workshop by an expert in the field (evening session), students will be divided into smaller teams of five.
 In collaboration sessions with peer-learning modalities, they will work intensively together to tackle the challenge assigned to them.
-These teams will work as self-steering groups, but will also be coached by three (junior) professors.
+These teams will work as self-steering groups which schedule their own online meetings, based on instructions by the GEM coordinators and students' availability.
+The teams will also be coached by (junior) professors.
 The module will be concluded by a final assessment (presentation), first on the level of students’ own LC, then in a final meeting with the other two LCs through virtual exchange/mobility.
 The challenge-based part of the programme comprises both online sessions and an one week site visit to one of the three organizing universities.
 Please be advised students will be allocated to one of these challenges/locations as much as possible, according to personal preferences stated during the registration process.
 However, no guarantees can be made beforehand.

 The following three challenges will be provided by the University of Groningen, Ghent University and the University of Göttingen: